hello-robot/stretch_tutorials/example_6.md

 self.joints = ['joint_lift']

 ```
 Set up a subscriber.
-We're going to subscribe to the topic "joint_states", looking for `JointState` messages.
+We're going to subscribe to the topic "*joint_states*", looking for `JointState` messages.
 When a message comes in, ROS is going to pass it to the function "callback" automatically.
 Create a list of the desired joints you want to print.
 ```Python
 self.joint_effort = []
 self.save_path = '/home/hello-robot/catkin_ws/src/stretch_tutorials/stored_data'